BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Executive Webinar: DEI in the Workplace - An Urgent Business Strategy for Sustainability

-With the state of the construction industry (and of the world), this is a critical opportunity to put equity and inclusion at the centre of how we make decisions in and lead our practices.
+With the state of the construction industry (and of the world), this was a critical opportunity to put equity and inclusion at the centre of how we make decisions in and lead our practices.
 There is a new normal emerging and, as leaders, it is time to strengthen our inclusive leadership resolve and impact both in our practices and in the profession.

 - Context: What is the context of inclusion in profession